learnmaketeachshare/learnmaketeachshare.github.io/_posts/2018-09-12-imagining-what-could-be.markdown

 ### A fast and simple molecular simulation in JavaScript

-In early November 2011 I posted this gist: [Simple Molecules](https://gist.github.com/stepheneb/1342480){:target="_blank"} which implemened a 2-D molecular model using a simple model of neutral molecules interacting with each other via Lennard-Jones potential forces.
+In early November 2011 I posted this gist: [Simple Molecules](https://gist.github.com/stepheneb/1342480){:target="_blank"} which implemented a 2-D molecular model using a simple model of neutral molecules interacting with each other via Lennard-Jones potential forces.

 #### Simple Molecules